mateusz-matela/djvu-html5/README.md

 ## Getting started

 [Download](https://github.com/mateusz-matela/djvu-html5/releases) and unpack the latest version.
-Open the `Djvu_html5.html` file in a web browser to see the viewer with a sample document opened.
+Open the `Djvu_html5.html` file in a web browser to see the viewer with a sample document opened (this works best in Firefox, Chrome needs to be started with parameter `--allow-file-access-from-files` for this to work).
 This html file can be used directly or as an example of how to invoke the viewer: reference the required stylesheet and javascript and add a `<div id="djvuContainer">` element that the viewer can attach to.

 The location of the DjVu document that should be opened can be defined in three ways: